decentralized-identity/trustdidweb-v03/spec/overview.md

 6. Given a `did:tdw` DID, a resolver converts the DID to an HTTPS URL, retrieves, and processes the log file `did.jsonl`, generating and verifying each log entry as per the requirements outlined in this specification.
-    - In the process, the resolvers collects all the DIDDoc versions and public keys used by the DID currently, or in the past.
+    - In the process, the resolver collects all the DIDDoc versions and public keys used by the DID currently, or in the past.
 This enables resolving both current and past versions of the DID.
 7. `did:tdw` DID URLs with paths and `/whois` are resolved to documents